nomi-san/RitoClient/README.md

 For testing the latest .NET SDK and Native AOT.
 Some code in this repo come from [PenguLoader](https://github.com/PenguLoader/PenguLoader) but C# version.

 #### Why no more IFEO?
-The new RiotClient Electron uses single executable for both browser process and renderer process, so the IFEO debugger will not work.
+The new RiotClient Electron uses single executable for both browser process and renderer process, so the IFEO debugger will not work due to chrome_elf.

 #### Why remote DevTools?
 The new method is to enable remote debugger inside the Electron app, however the app has disabled built-in DevTools.
 Cannot create a BrowserWindow, so the remote DevTools should be opened in your web browser.